risingwavelabs/risingwave-operator/docs/general/api.md

 <p>Secret contains the credentials of access the etcd, it must contain the following keys:
 * username
 * password
 But it is an optional field.
-Empty value indicates etcd is available without authentication.</p>
+Empty value indicates etcd is available without authentication.
+Deprecated: Please use &ldquo;credentials&rdquo; field instead.
+The &ldquo;Secret&rdquo; field will be removed in a future release.</p>
 </td>
 </tr>
 </tbody>